material-motion/material-motion/specifications/runtime/runtime.md

 Executors define which Plans they can fulfill.
 This approach allows Plans to be less intelligent.
 But it introduces the possibility of Executors conflicting on a given Plan.

+**Activity state**: Activity state is one of either active or idle.
+The Runtime must provide a read-only API for accessing this state.

+Pseudo-code example:

+    enum RuntimeActivityState {
+      .Active
+      .Idle
+    }

+    Runtime {
+      function activityState() -> RuntimeActivityState
+    }

+A Runtime is active if any of its Executor instances are active.
+An Executor is active if either of the following conditions are met:

+- The Executor has an active remote execution.
+- The Executor returned `true` from its last update event.

 **Event: activity state did change**: Any time the Runtime changes its idle/active state it should fire an observable event.

 This event enables "Transition Directors".